connectrpc/connectrpc.com/docs/protocol.md

 encoding first and least preferred encoding last.
 If the client uses an unsupported **Compression-Query** value, servers should return an error with code "unimplemented" and a message listing the supported encodings.
+Servers must not attempt to decompress zero-length **Message-Query**.

 If **Timeout** is omitted, the server should assume an infinite timeout.
 The protocol accommodates timeouts of more than 100 days.
 Client implementations